 - Always have a cover overhead, even in nice weather.
 Direct exposure to the sun can lead to dehydration, heat stroke, or severe sunburns.
 Also, having direct exposure to the night sky will draw heat out of your body.

 - If there are predators in your area, create a deterrent as part of your shelter.
 Surround your shelter with thorny branches to make an attack less appealing.

 - In deep snow, sleep under an evergreen tree.
 Spruces and cedars will often keep the ground underneath their branches dry and snow free.
 The branches overhead give you some protection, and there is typically a dry bed of needles already there on which to sleep.

 - Create an alarm system.
 Find an aluminum can and put a few small stones in it.
 Then run a trip line around the perimeter of your camp and tie the can to it.
 If animals or people try to sneak up on you, you will hear the rattle from the can and bug out.e

 Finally, there are dozens of miscellaneous survival tips that do not fit into these four categories.
 They are every bit as important and could save your life.

-- To tell how much daylight you have left, use the four finger method.
+- To tell how much daylight you have left, use the four-finger method.
 Hold up your hand so that your fingers run parallel to the horizon.
 Count how many times you can fit your four fingers between the sun and the horizon.
-Each four fingers is roughly an hour of daylight left.
+Every four fingers is roughly an hour of daylight left.